-35 Tavernise, Sabrina.
-"In Climax To a Tumultuous 4-Day Debate, Iraq Chooses An Assembly," New York Times, August 19, 2004.
+34 Tavernise, Sabrina.
+"In Climax To a Tumultuous 4-Day Debate, Iraq Chooses An Assembly," New York Times, Aug.
+19, 2004.

-36 See CRS Report RS21867, U.S. Embassy in Iraq.
+35 See CRS Report RS21867, U.S. Embassy in Iraq, by Susan B. Epstein.

-37 For information on that program, see CRS Report RL30472, Iraq: Oil-for-Food Program, Illicit Trade, and Investigations.
+36 For information on that program, see CRS Report RL30472, Iraq: Oil-for-Food Program, Illicit Trade, and Investigations, by Kenneth Katzman and Christopher Blanchard.

-- Some CPA functions, such as the advising of local Iraqi governments, local Iraqi governing councils, and U.S. military units, involve about 150 U.S. personnel working out of four major centers around Iraq (satellites of the U.S. Embassy): Hilla, Basra, Kirkuk, and Mosul.
-Reconstruction aid functions are part of an "Iraq Reconstruction and Management Office (IRMO)," headed since November 2004 by Ambassador William Taylor, formerly U.S. aid coordinator for Afghanistan.
-A separate "Project Contracting Office (PCO)," headed by Charles Hess, reports to the Defense Department; it funds infrastructure projects such as roads and school renovations. - After the handover, U.S. military headquarters in Baghdad (Combined Joint Task Force-7, CJTF-7) became a multi-national headquarters "Multinational Force-Iraq, MNF-I".
-Four-star U.S. Gen. George Casey is commander.38 Lt.
-Gen. John Vines heads the "Multinational Corps-Iraq"; he is day-to-day operational commander of U.S. forces.
-Before dissolving, the CPA extended its orders giving U.S. military people, and some contractors, immunity from prosecution by Iraqi courts.39
+• U.S. military headquarters in Baghdad (Combined Joint Task Force-7, CJTF-7) became a multi-national headquarters "Multinational Force-Iraq, MNF-I," headed by four-star U.S. Gen. George Casey.
+Lt.
+Gen. John Vines heads the "Multinational Corps-Iraq" as operational commander of U.S. forces.
+Before dissolving, the CPA extended its orders giving U.S. military people, and some contractors, immunity from prosecution by Iraqi courts.37

 January 30, 2005 Elections/New Government.
 On January 30, 2005, national elections were held for a transitional National Assembly, 18 provincial councils, and the Kurdish regional assembly.
-As noted above, the elections gave the UIA a slim majority (140) of the 275 seats in the new Assembly; the two main Kurdish parties control 75 seats; interim Prime Minister Allawi's bloc won 40 seats; and interim President Ghazi Yawar's slate won 5 seats, with several other parties splitting the remaining 15 seats.
-(See CRS Report RS21968, Iraq: Elections, Government, and Constitution.)
+As noted above, the elections gave the UIA a slim majority (140) of the 275 seats in the new Assembly; the two main Kurdish parties control 75 seats; interim Prime Minister Allawi's bloc won 40 seats; and interim President Ghazi Yawar's slate won five seats, with several other parties splitting the remaining 15 seats.
+(See CRS Report RS21968, Iraq: Elections, Government, and Constitution, by Kenneth Katzman.)

-The new government took shape during March- May 2005, although U.S. officials, including Secretary of State Rice who visited Iraq on May 15, 2005, say that was not sufficiently inclusive of the Sunni minority.
-Such inclusiveness, in the view of U.S. officials and most outside observers, is the key to stabilizing Iraq.
+The new government took shape during March-May 2005, although U.S. officials, including Secretary of State Rice, said it was not sufficiently inclusive of the Sunni minority.
+That inclusiveness, in the view of U.S. officials and most outside observers, is the key to stabilizing Iraq.

 - The 275-seat Assembly first convened on March 16.
 It chose Sunni parliamentarian Hajim al-Hassani as speaker on March 29.
-He was interim Minister of Industry and was a member of the Iraqi Islamic Party, which boycotted the election, but he ran for election on Ghazi al-Yawar's slate.
+He was a member of the Iraqi Islamic Party, which boycotted the election, but he ran for election on Ghazi al-Yawar's slate.
 Sistani aide Hussein Shahristani and Kurdish official Arif Tayfour were selected deputy speakers. - On April 6, in keeping with a UIA-Kurdish agreement on major Kurdish concerns, PUK leader Talabani was selected President.
 His two deputies are SCIRI official Adel Abdul Mahdi (finance minister in the Allawi government) and Ghazi al-Yawar (president in the Allawi government).
 They obtained the required two-thirds Assembly vote.
-The three then nominated Ibrahim al-Jafari as Prime Minister; he was confirmed the next day.
+The three then nominated Ibrahim al-Jafari as Prime Minister; he was confirmed the next day. - On April 28, with the one-month deadline for naming a cabinet approaching, Jafari received near-unanimous Assembly approval for a cabinet of 32 ministers and three deputy prime ministers.
+However, five cabinet positions and a deputy prime ministership were not initially filled, pending an agreement to appoint additional Sunnis.
+Chalabi and KDP activist Rosch Shaways were named as deputy prime ministers.